 Let’s dive in!

-Digit helps you reach your financial goals through the use of a proprietary algorithm that analyzes your income, expenses and spending habits, and then automatically determines how much money can be moved from your checking account into savings.
+Digit helps you reach your financial goals through the use of a proprietary algorithm that analyzes your income, expenses and spending habits, and then automatically determines how much money can be moved from your checking account into your savings, retirement or investing accounts.

 How Digit Works